base-jumper/base-jumper/docs/circuits/SerialPort.md

 ``` cpp
 void enable_direct_control(bool val);
 ```
-*Enables/disables direct control of the `SerialPort` by the platform*
+*Enables/disables direct control by the platform*
 Direct control is enabled if `val` is `true`.
 Direct control is disabled if `val` is `false`.
 Direct control is disabled by default.